-The proposed overlay zone would include all waterfront parcels on the western shore of the Inner Harbor and waterfront parcels on both sides of the Kinnickinnic River between the Union Pacific rail swing bridge and Lincoln Avenue.
-Within the proposed Riverwalk overlay zone, City Plan Commission approval would be required for all projects located 50 feet landward of an existing dock wall or ordinary high watermark.
+The Harbor District Riverwalk SPROZ includes all waterfront parcels on the western shore of the Inner Harbor and waterfront parcels on both sides of the Kinnickinnic River between the Union Pacific rail swing bridge and Lincoln Avenue.
+City Plan Commission approval is required for all projects located 50 feet landward of an existing dock wall or ordinary high water mark.
 For any property located within or partially within the overlay zone, a Riverwalk that complies with the requirements of this overlay zone shall be constructed at the time of any new construction or substantial improvement of a principal structure on the property.
 The requirement to construct a Riverwalk shall apply even in cases where the principal structure itself is not located within the zone.

-For questions or comments related to the proposed Harbor District Riverwalk Overlay Zone, please contact Dan Adams at firstname.lastname@example.org
+For questions or comments related to the Harbor District Riverwalk Overlay Zone, please contact Dan Adams at firstname.lastname@example.org